 Recently a client asked me about my day.
 Do I get up at 4 a.m. to workout?
 What do I eat?
 How long do I work out?
 She sees me as an example of where she wants to be and wanted to understand what it takes.

 In the beginning I was indeed clueless.
-I had 2 books, Weight Training For Dummies and Body for Life, and the example of my boyfriend (now husband) who was trying to gain mass.
-I had a lifetime of habits to overcome.
+I had 2 books, Weight Training For Dummies and Body for Life, and had a lifetime of bad habits to overcome.
 Getting fit is like learning a foreign language and I was trying to do it with a dictionary and phrase book.

 Want to hear about some of my early mistakes?